holgerl/hilvl/README.md

 `"` `whitespace` `(` `)` `//`

-The rest is system or user defined services and actions.
+The rest are services and actions defined by either the user or the system.
 This means that all other characters can be used when defining an API.
+(Allthough, you probably don't want to use the same name as a system service.)

 Here is an example that uses unusal action and service names: